HIPAA Violation Horror Story Hour

 How to Avoid HIPAA Violations

 Being aware of what you can do to prevent a HIPAA violation is the first step in protecting your company, and preventing the risks of data breaches in the future.
 Off-site records storage is the easiest way to ensure that you’re HIPAA compliant.
 With active records storage, you get the best of both worlds: you store your files successfully off-site, and your records management company delivers them to your site as you need them.
 You can reduce the amount of paper in your office, and reduce your risk of a paper data breach as well.Compare & Choose Corodata Records Storage —For Far Less

 Damaging Your Good Reputation

 The culprits: If your company is found guilty of a HIPAA violation, it is required by law that you disclose this information to all of your clients.
-When these stories are picked up by the news, they become viral, and the damage to your company’s reputation can become irreparable.
+When these stories are picked up by the news, they could go viral, and the damage to your company’s reputation can become irreparable.

 Being Sued by a Patient

 The culprits: Patients have the right under California law to access complete information about their medical condition and the care provided to them, on demand.
 If you do not promptly release information to your patients, this is considered a HIPAA violation.

 The consequence: A patient can bring action against anyone who illegally denies them access to their own medical records.
 You and your company can then be charged and found guilty of a misdemeanor under California state law, and damages can be rewarded to the patient.
 Corodata’s HIPAA compliant online records center allows you to grant patients access to their medical records online.